-Child Custody Lawyer in New Jersey serving Throughout Union, Middlesex & Essex Counties
+Child Custody Lawyer in New Jersey Serving Union, Essex, and Middlesex County

 When a marriage has produced children, the issue of child custody in a divorce is frequently the issue that both parents are most concerned with above all else.
 If the parents cannot agree on an arrangement for parenting time, resolving the custody dispute can be the most emotionally exhausting aspect of the divorce process.
 Union child custody lawyer John B. D’Alessandro understands these feelings and the needs of parents to feel that their wishes are being respected and that custody decisions are made in the best interests of the children.
 At our law practice, we work hard to foster an environment of trust where you know that your feelings are validated and that your interests are being protected.